STAMP-project/Cling-application/README.md

 ## Run test generation script

-Run `test-geeration.sh` bash file with one input parameter, which is **number of parallel processes**:
+Run `test-generation.sh` bash file with one input parameter, which is **number of parallel processes**:

 ```
 . scripts/main/test-generation.sh <number of parallel processes>